STANDARD SUPP0RT AGREEMENT

 1.6 “Order Form” means an order form signed by Client and Visibility and expressly designated as an “Order Form,” including the first Order Form and any renewal or other Order Form.

-1.8 “Subscription” means the Visibility software components set forth in an Order Form.
+1.8 “Subscription” means the Visibility software components set forth in an Order Form delivered in the Deployment model indicated on the Order Form.

-1.9 “Client Data” as used in this Agreement means the electronic data and files entered, imported, uploaded or transferred into the Subscription by Client, its Affiliate, a User, or a Candidate, excluding any Visibility Content.
+1.9 “Client Data” as used in this Agreement means the electronic data and files entered, imported, uploaded, or transferred into the Subscription by Client, its Affiliate, or any User, excluding any Visibility Content.

-1.11 “User” means Client’s or its Affiliate’s employee, contractor or agent authorized by Client or its Affiliate to use the Subscription.
+1.11 “User” means Client’s or its Affiliate’s employee, contractor or agent authorized by Client or its Affiliate to use the Subscription, or a job applicant or candidate authorized by Client or its Affiliate to enter into the Subscription a job application or other information related to a job or job opportunity.

 2. SUBSCRIPTION AND OTHER PRODUCTS AND SERVICES

 2.1 Subscription and Visibility Content.
-Subject to the terms and conditions set forth in this Agreement, Client may use the Subscription solely for Client’s and its Affiliate’s own pre-employment and employment purposes and use the Documentation and Visibility Content solely to support use of the Subscription under this Agreement.
+Subject to the terms and conditions set forth in this Agreement, Visibility grants Client for the duration of this Agreement a non-transferable, non-exclusive license to use the Subscription solely for Client’s and its Affiliate’s own pre-employment and employment purposes and use the Documentation and Visibility Content solely to support use of the Subscription under this Agreement.
 Client may allow its Affiliates and Users to use the Subscription, Documentation and Visibility Content subject to the same terms and conditions of this Agreement as are applicable to use by Client.
 Client shall remain fully responsible and liable for the acts and omissions of its Affiliates and Users.

 2.2 Visibility Services.
 Visibility shall support and maintain the Subscription in accordance with the Support & Maintenance Policy.
 Updates as defined in the Support & Maintenance Policy are deemed part of the Subscription.
 Visibility also shall deliver the implementation, training, consulting and other services set forth in an applicable Order Form.